mwebaze-nicho/mwebaze-nicho/README.md

 - Developed responsive and interactive web applications using the MERN stack.
 - Created RESTful APIs to handle data exchange between the frontend and backend.
-- Worked with a database, i.e., MongoDB, to manage data efficiently.
+- Worked with a database, i.e., MongoDB and Postgresql, to manage data efficiently.

 ### 👨‍💻 Open to Collaboration